 Mexico Travel Warning

-Of particular safety concern are casinos, sports books, or other gambling establishments, and adult entertainment establishments.
-U.S. government personnel are specifically prohibited from patronizing these establishments in the states of Coahuila, Durango, Zacatecas, Aguascalientes, San Luis Potosi, Nuevo Leon, Tamaulipas, Jalisco, Colima and Nayarit.
+U.S. government personnel are prohibited from patronizing casinos, sports books, or other gambling establishments in the states of Coahuila, Durango, Zacatecas, Aguascalientes, San Luis Potosi, Nuevo Leon, Tamaulipas, Jalisco, Colima and Nayarit.

-Carjacking and highway robbery are serious problems in many parts of the border region, and U.S. citizens have been murdered in such incidents.
-Most victims who complied with carjackers' demands have reported that they were not physically harmed.
-Carjackers have shot at vehicles that have attempted to flee.
-Incidents have occurred during the day and at night, and carjackers have used a variety of techniques, including roadblocks, bumping/moving vehicles to force them to stop, and running vehicles off the road at high speeds.
-There are indications that criminals target newer and larger vehicles, especially dark-colored SUVs.
-However, even drivers of old sedans and buses coming from the United States have been targeted.
-While violent incidents can occur anywhere and at any time, they most frequently occur at night and on isolated roads.
-To reduce risk when traveling by road, we strongly urge you to travel between cities throughout Mexico only during daylight hours, to avoid isolated roads, and to use toll roads ("cuotas") whenever possible.
+U.S. citizens have been murdered in carjacking and highway robberies, most frequently at night and on isolated roads.
+Carjackers use a variety of techniques, including roadblocks, bumping/moving vehicles to force them to stop, and running vehicles off the road at high speeds.
+There are indications that criminals target newer and larger vehicles, but drivers of old sedans and buses coming from the United States are also targeted.
 U.S. government personnel are prohibited from intercity travel after dark in many areas of Mexico.
+U.S. citizens should use toll roads (cuotas) whenever possible.
 In remote areas, cell phone coverage is limited or non-existent.

 The Mexican government has deployed federal police and military personnel throughout the country as part of its efforts to combat organized criminal groups.
 U.S. citizens traveling on Mexican roads and highways by car or bus may encounter government checkpoints, staffed by military or law enforcement personnel.
 In some places, criminal organizations have erected their own unauthorized checkpoints, at times wearing police and military uniforms, and have killed or abducted motorists who have failed to stop at them.
 You should cooperate at all checkpoints.

-Below is a state-by-state assessment of security conditions throughout Mexico.
-Travelers should be mindful that even if no advisories are in effect for a given state, crime and violence can still occur.
+State-by-State Assessment: Below is a state-by-state assessment of security conditions throughout Mexico.
+Travelers should be mindful that even if no advisories are in effect for a given state, U.S. citizens should exercise caution throughout Mexico as crime and violence can still occur.
 For general information about travel and other conditions in Mexico, see our Country Specific Information.

 Aguascalientes: Intercity travel at night is prohibited for U.S. government personnel.

-Baja California: Tijuana, Rosarito, Ensenada and Mexicali are major cities/travel destinations in the state of Baja California - Exercise caution in the northern state of Baja California, particularly at night.
-According to the Baja State Secretariat for Public Security, Tijuana and Rosarito continued to experience an increase in homicide rates from January to October 2015compared to the same period in the previous year.
+Baja California (includes Tijuana, Rosarito, Ensenada, Tecate, and Mexicali): Exercise caution in the northern state of Baja California, particularly at night.
+According to the Baja State Secretariat for Public Security, the state of Baja California experienced an increase in homicide rates from January to July 2016 compared to the same period in the previous year.
 While most of these homicides appeared to be targeted criminal organization assassinations, turf battles between criminal groups have resulted in violent crime in areas frequented by U.S. citizens.
 Shooting incidents, in which innocent bystanders have been injured, have occurred during daylight hours.

-Baja California Sur: Cabo San Lucas and La Paz are major cities/travel destinations in the state of Southern Baja California – Exercise caution in the state capital of La Paz.
-According to the Department of Interior of Mexico, Baja California Sur registered its highest homicide rate ever as of October 2015.
-Many of these homicides have occurred in La Paz, where there has been an increase in public acts of violence between rival criminal organizations.
+Baja California Sur (includes Cabo San Lucas and La Paz): Exercise caution in the state capital of La Paz.
+Baja California Sur continues to experience a high rate of homicides.
+Many of these homicides have occurred in La Paz, where there have been ongoing public acts of violence between rival criminal organizations.

 Campeche: No advisory is in effect.

-Chiapas: Palenque and San Cristobal de las Casas are major cities/travel destinations in Chiapas - No advisory is in effect.
+Chiapas (includes Palenque and San Cristobal de las Casas): No advisory is in effect.

-Durango: Exercise caution in the state of Durango.
-Violence and criminal activity along the highways are a continuing security concern.
-U.S. government personnel may travel outside the city of Durango only during daylight hours on toll roads and must be in their hotel in the city of Durango to abide by an Embassy-imposed curfew of 1 a.m. to 6 a.m.
+Durango: Violence and criminal activity along the highways are a continuing security concern.
+U.S. government personnel may travel outside of Durango only during daylight hours on toll roads and must abide by the Embassy-imposed curfew of 1 a.m. to 6 a.m.

-Estado de Mexico: Toluca and Teotihuacan are major travel destinations in Estado de Mexico - Exercise caution in the State of Mexico.
-Due to high rates of crime and insecurity, defer non-essential travel to the municipalities of Coacalco, Ecatepec, Nezahualcoyotl, La Paz, Valle del Chalco, Solidaridad, Chalco, Ixtapaluca, and Tlatlaya, which are portions of the greater Mexico City metropolitan area, located just to the east of the Federal District of Mexico and Benito Juarez airport, unless traveling directly through the areas on major thoroughfares.
-Defer non-essential travel on any roads between Huitzilac, Morelos and Santa Martha, Estado de Mexico, including the Lagunas de Zempoala National Park and surrounding areas.
-Please see above for general conditions for travel in Mexico.
+Estado de Mexico (includes Toluca and Teotihuacan): U.S. citizens should defer all non-essential travel to the municipalities of Coacalco, Ecatepec, Nezahualcoyotl, La Paz, Valle del Chalco, Solidaridad, Chalco, Ixtapaluca, and Tlatlaya due to high rates of crime and insecurity, unless traveling directly through the areas on major thoroughfares.
+Avoid traveling on any roads between Huitzilac, Morelos, and Santa Martha, Estado de Mexico, including the Lagunas de Zempoala National Park and surrounding areas.

-Guanajuato: San Miguel de Allende and Leon are major cities/travel destinations in Guanajuato - No advisory is in effect.
+Guanajuato (includes San Miguel de Allende and Leon): No advisory is in effect.

 Hidalgo: No advisory is in effect.

-Michoacán: Morelia is a major city/travel destination in Michoacán - Defer non-essential travel to the state of Michoacán except the cities of Morelia and Lázaro Cardenas, and the area north of federal toll road 15D, where you should exercise caution.
-U.S. government employees are prohibited from traveling by land in Michoacán except on federal toll road 15D during daylight hours.
-Flying into Morelia and Lázaro Cardenas is permitted for U.S. government personnel.
-Please see above for general conditions for travel in Mexico.
+Michoacan (includes Morelia): U.S. citizens should defer non-essential travel to the state of Michoacan, except the cities of Morelia and Lazaro Cardenas, and the area north of federal toll road 15D.
+U.S. government personnel are prohibited from traveling by land in Michoacan except on federal toll road 15D during daylight hours.
+Flying into Morelia and Lazaro Cardenas is permitted for U.S. government personnel.

-Morelos: Cuernavaca is a major city/travel destination in Morelos - Exercise caution in the state of Morelos.
-Defer non-essential travel on any roads between Huitzilac in the northwest corner of the state and Santa Marta, Estado de Mexico, including the Lagunas de Zempoala National Park and surrounding areas.
-Please see above for general conditions for travel in Mexico.
+Morelos (includes Cuernavaca): U.S. citizens should defer non-essential travel on any roads between Huitzilac in the northwest corner of the state and Santa Marta, Estado de Mexico, including the Lagunas de Zempoala National Park and surrounding areas.

-Nayarit: The Riviera Nayarit coast, including the cities of Tepic, Xalisco, and San Blas, is a major travel destination in Nayarit - U.S. government personnel may travel to Riviera Nayarit, San Blas, Santa María del Oro, Tepic, and Xalisco using major highways.
+Nayarit (includes the Riviera Nayarit coast, including the cities of Tepic, Xalisco, and San Blas): U.S. government personnel may travel to Riviera Nayarit, San Blas, Santa María del Oro, Tepic, and Xalisco using major highways.
 Intercity travel at night is prohibited for U.S. government personnel.
 Defer non-essential travel to other areas of the state.

-Nuevo Leon: Monterrey is a major city/travel destination in Nuevo Leon – Exercise caution in the state of Nuevo Leon.
-U.S. government personnel and their dependents may travel outside the city of Monterrey only during daylight hours on toll roads, and must return to the city of San Pedro Garza Garcia municipal boundaries to abide by a curfew of 1 a.m. and 6 a.m., except for travel to the airport after 5 a.m.
-Please see above for general conditions for travel in Mexico.
+Nuevo Leon (includes Monterrey): U.S. government personnel may travel outside the city of Monterrey only during daylight hours on toll roads, and must return to the city of San Pedro Garza Garcia municipal boundaries to abide by the Embassy-imposed curfew of 1 a.m. and 6 a.m., except for travel to the airport after 5 a.m.

 Puebla: No advisory is in effect.